jameshughes89/cs102/src/site/topics/queues/array-queue.rst

     :width: 500 px
     :align: center

-    The state of the ``ArrayQueue`` after an element was enqueued.
+    The state of idea #1's ``ArrayQueue`` after an element was enqueued.
 Note that the element was added at index ``rear`` and the value of ``rear`` was increased such that it refers to the next available spot in the array.

 * All removing (``dequeue``) happens at index ``0``